 Installation

-Install DorkOS as an npm CLI, Obsidian plugin, or self-hosted server
+Install DorkOS via one-liner, npm, Homebrew, Docker, Obsidian plugin, or self-hosted

 Installation